bjt-user/Linux/dd.md

 (or `bs=10M`)\
 (default `bs` is 512)

+write speed seems to get slower and slower...

 #### todo
 try option `status=progress` to get some information printed to stdout while writing to disk